 In eighth place is Rio Tinto, which is a dual-listed company traded on both the London Stock Exchange and the Australian Securities Exchange, while also having joint headquarters in London and Melbourne.
 Rio Tinto Group was founded in 1873 when some investors purchased a mine in the Rio Tinto area in Spain.
 Through a long process of acquisitions and mergers, it has become the world’s second-largest metal and mining corporation, behind only BHP, with its core business still focusing on the extraction of minerals.
 Some of the minerals it mines are aluminium, coal, gold, iron ore and diamond, amongst many more.

-Rio Tinto is another company with the controversy surrounding it, with it being heavily criticized by environmental groups and Norway’s government over its negative environmental impacts.
+Rio Tinto is another company with controversy surrounding it, with it being heavily criticized by environmental groups and Norway’s government over its negative environmental impacts.
 It has also been criticized in Australia in 2020 after it demolished an ancient cave.

-9. British American Tobacco (BTI)
+9. British American Tobacco (BATS)

 Next on our list is the largest tobacco company in the world by net sales as of 2019.
 British American Tobacco (BAT) was founded in 1902 and is headquartered in London, offering over 200 brands, including Lucky Strike, Pall Mall, Javaanse Jongens, HB and Viceroy, along with multiple others.